Condottiero: Rise

-In 1494, the French king Charles VIII's royal army invaded the Italian peninsula, initiating the Italian Wars.
-The most renowned condottieri fought for foreign powers: Gian Giacomo Trivulzio abandoned Milan for France, while Andrea Doria was Admiral of the Holy Roman Emperor Charles V. In the end, failure was political, rather than military, stemming from disunity and political indecision, and, by 1550, the military service condotta had disappeared, while the term condottiere remained current, denominating the great Italian generals (mainly) fighting for foreign states; men such as Gian Giacomo Medici, Ambrogio Spinola, Alexander Farnese, Marcantonio II Colonna, Raimondo Montecuccoli and Prospero Colonna were prominent into the sixteenth and the seventeenth centuries.
-The political practice of hiring foreign mercenaries, however, did not end.
-For example, the Vatican’s Swiss Guard are the modern remnants of a historically effective mercenary army.
+In 1494, the French king Charles VIII's royal army invaded the Italian Peninsula, initiating the Italian Wars.
+The most renowned condottieri fought in these conflicts.
+Since the mid-16th century, mercenary captains decline in importance.
+However, they continue to exist into the sixteenth and the seventeenth centuries.
+The political practice of hiring foreign mercenaries also did not end.
+For example, the Vatican's Swiss Guard are the modern remnants of a historically effective mercenary army.